OleHolmNielsen/ITwiki/docs/RHEL_installation.rst

 Automatic installation
 ===========================

-Fysik Linux Workstations are installed using :ref:`Kickstart` booting from the network with PXE_ (*Preboot Execution Environment*).
+Fysik Linux Workstations are installed using Kickstart_ booting from the network with PXE_ (*Preboot Execution Environment*).
 In this way we are able to make an automated and fast setup on different types of hardware.